senaite/senaite2.com/docs/quickstart.md

 ### Add Client Contacts

 Each Client needs to have at least one Client Contact which represents a natural person in the system.
+As we will see in the next section, client contact is a mandatory field when creating a sample.
+The reason is that the client contact assigned to a sample will be the laboratory's first point of contact during the sample's life-cycle within the lab facilities.

-Make sure you are within the newly created `Happy Hills` client and chose then the *Contacts* tab.
+Make sure you are within the newly created `Happy Hills` client and choose then the *Contacts* tab.

 ![Client Contacts](/screenshots/client_contact_listing.png "Client Contacts")